Kong/docs.konghq.com/app/dev-portal/portals/settings/team-mapping.md

 1. From the **Teams** settings in the side bar, click **New Team** and configure the team.

-1. From the IdP team you just created, click the **Products** tab and click **Add Roles**.
-This allows you to assign API products and the role for the API product to members of your IdP team.
+2. From the IdP team you just created, click the **APIs** tab and click **Add Roles**.
+This allows you to assign APIs and the role for the APIs to members of your IdP team.

-1. From **Settings** in the Dev Portal side bar, click the **Identity** tab and then click **Configure OIDC provider**.
+3. From **Settings** in the Dev Portal side bar, click the **Identity** tab and then click **Configure OIDC provider**.

-1. Configure the IdP settings using the following mappings:
+4. Configure the IdP settings using the following mappings:
     * **Provider URL:** The value stored in the `issuer` variable from your application in your IdP.
     * **Client ID:** The application ID from your application in your IdP.
     * **Client Secret:** The client secret from your application in your IdP.